-While listening to a friend talk the other day about a moment of personal discovery, I had a realization . . . there are many words I use that I’d always thought of as “good” words, but I realized in certain circumstances, even a good word can turn “bad.”
+While listening to a friend talk the other day about a moment of personal discovery, I had a realization . . . there are many words I use I’d always thought of as “good” words, but in certain circumstances, even a good word can turn “bad.”

 Take “wish” for example – a word full of positive energy and hopefulness.
 “Make a wish, honey,” we say.
 But just as often when I say the words “I wish,” they are followed by negatives.
 “I wish she’d stop that.
 I wish I didn’t have to do this.
 I wish this wasn’t so stupid.”